 Want to grow a flower that will perform from mid summer until frost?
-Read on and learn how to grow black eyed susans (aka: Rudbeckia) easily in your cottage garden.
+Read on to learn grow black eyed susans (aka: Rudbeckia) easily in your cottage garden.
 Some folks also call them Brown Eyed Susans.

 How to Grow Black-Eyed Susans.
 An easy cottage garden favorite that will reseed itself and fill your garden with beautiful long-lasting blooms during the heat of Summer.